Administrative Announcement: This is my official 1,000th post on Macheesmo. That’s insane and that’s all I’ll say on that.

 Cover this with just a light coating of cheese and it’s ready to go.
 You won’t hear me say this often, but don’t over-do it on the cheese.
 It should be a very light layer.

-Bake the gratin at 350 degrees for about 30 minutes and then stick it in the broiler (low is best) to brown a bit on top for about 5 minutes.
+Bake the Polenta Gratin at 350 degrees for about 30 minutes and then stick it in the broiler (low is best) to brown a bit on top for about 5 minutes.

-What I love about this gratin is that you have some peaks from the polenta that get a bit more browned than other parts so some parts are really crunchy and some pieces are nice and smooth.
+What I love about this Polenta Gratin is that you have some peaks from the polenta that get a bit more browned than other parts so some parts are really crunchy and some pieces are nice and smooth.

 This is about as good as a winter side dish can get in my opinion.